Oluwatimothy/confidential-asset-hub/README.md

 # Confidential Asset Hub

 A web application for the Zama Wrappers Registry ecosystem.
-It lets a user connect a wallet, browse the official ERC20 to ERC7984 wrapper pairs on Sepolia, wrap and unwrap between them, decrypt any ERC7984 balance using EIP-712 user decryption, transfer confidential registry tokens, and claim testnet tokens from a faucet.
+It lets a user connect a wallet, browse the official ERC20 to ERC7984 wrapper pairs on Sepolia, wrap and unwrap between them, decrypt any ERC7984 balance using EIP-712 user decryption, transfer confidential registry tokens, claim testnet tokens from a faucet, and extend the registry with their own pairs either instantly and locally or permanently for everyone.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Built with Next.js](https://img.shields.io/badge/Next.js-15-black)](https://nextjs.org)